 - Fresh ginger, minced

-- Unsweetened plain dairy-free cream (Silk’s heavy whipping cream, Califia’s “Better Half”, or a good ol’ can of coconut milk all work!
+- Unsweetened plain dairy-free cream – Silk’s heavy whipping cream, Califia’s “Better Half”, or a good ol’ can of full-fat coconut milk or coconut cream all work!
 Just make sure you’re using something that is unsweetened and plain.
-See below for homemade substitutions we’ve tried.)
+See below for homemade substitutions we’ve tried.

 - Pumpkin puree – Make sure you get the pumpkin puree and NOT the pumpkin pie filling; don’t make that mistake! 😉